MDHayden/PolyChat/README.md

 # PolyChat
-[JAVA] Socket UDP
+[JAVA] Chat application using UDP sockets
-Project made during my network curse at Polytech Lyon 1 (french engineering school)
+<br /> Project made during my network curse at Polytech Lyon 1 3rd year (french engineering school)

 *********************************************************************************************************************************************
 HOW TO USE ?